 Unraveling the Mysteries of the Human Proteome: From Tools to Workflows and Analyses

-Researchers interested in learning how to use, connect, and analyze the NCI Proteomic Data Commons’ (PDC) data within the Cancer Genomics Cloud (CGC), powered by Seven Bridges, are invited to register for the upcoming Proteomics Virtual Workshop on Wednesday, April 21.
+Researchers interested in learning how to use, connect, and analyze the NCI Proteomic Data Commons’ (PDC) data within the Seven Bridges Cancer Genomics Cloud (CGC) are invited to register for the upcoming Proteomics Virtual Workshop on Wednesday, April 21.

 During the workshop, attendees will participate in a hands-on demonstration where they will learn how to: